 Both sides make opening statements, with the plaintiff going first.
 The plaintiff’s lawyer lays out the case that they have against the defendant, and then the defendant can give an opening statement.
 The plaintiff and defendant both have an opportunity to make closing arguments, with the plaintiff’s counsel having the option to issue a rebuttal to the defense lawyer’s argument.

-If there are multiple buy xanax united states defendants, they can each have their own attorney and opportunity to make opening and closing statements.
+If there are multiple defendants involved in a Hanover County auto collision case, they can each have their own attorney and opportunity to make opening and closing statements.
 With more than one defendant, there could be multiple sources of recovery under joint civil liability.

 The injured individual might be worried about having private health information uncovered in a trial.
 A plaintiff could file a motion in limine to avoid talking about non-relevant health conditions.
 However, if the health condition is related to the accident or injuries, the defense has a right to ask about it.